MelbearX123/MelbearX123/README.md

 # ✨Hey there!
 I’m Melodie!

 I'm currently a 1B student in Computer Engineering at the University of Waterloo.
 I'm curious about Full-stack development and AI/ML (specifically computer vision), but I'll dabble in anything if given the chance.
-- I'm currently looking for Fall 2025 internship!
-- In my free time, I like playing Chinese violin, playing video games, and going to the gym!
+In my free time, I like playing Chinese violin, playing video games, and going to the gym!

 # Skills
 <div align="left">